matteomastrogiuseppe/Multirobot-Exploration-and-Mapping/README.md

 roslaunch multi_explore multi_explore.launch
 ```

-The global map generally spawns after 20 seconds in ROS time, because of the map merger initial overhead.
-The first run will take more time, because some functions will be compiled in machine code through the _Numba_ library.
+- The global map generally spawns after 20 seconds in ROS time, because of the map merger initial overhead.
+- The first run will take more time, because some functions will be compiled in machine code through the _Numba_ library.
 After the first run, everything is stored in the cache, so no need to wait for the compilation at every launch.

-- Item dsdnk

-Final point-cloud is stored into a `.db` database file.
-In order to obtain the final Point Cloud run the following module in a bash terminal
+- The merged pointcloud is already present in RViz, but it is disabled by default due to heavy computational load.

+To create the final point-cloud:

 ```bash
 rtabmap-databaseViewer